Houston – KRPC 2 Investigates first told you about 364 Harris County Criminal Cases that received Brady Violations last month.

 The notices came after an internal investigation at the Houston Forensic Science Center (HFSC), where Crime Scene Unit Investigator Katie Busack was terminated for what HFSC called “dishonesty and lack of candor.”

-Their investigation found Busack processed a vehicle for evidence and left case notes at the Houston Police Department Property Room.
+Their investigation found that Busack processed a vehicle for evidence and left case notes at the Houston Police Department Property Room.